Mai1902/SeniorThesis_MaiNguyen/thesis.md

 As recruiter utilize ATS to increase the performance of their job, the candidate also have the right to apply Lander in their job application journey to increase the chance of getting into desired position.
 Moreover, the ATS system, if falls into wrong hand, may turn to a systematic bias in the process of making hiring decision as recruiter can modify the scoring or ranking system to make sure that candidate fit their narrative instead of matching the job requirement, so Lander can be a way for candidates to offset these hidden scheme for hiring if any.

-## Ethical Implications (TODO)
+## Ethical Implications

+Prior to discussing Methodology and Experiment, the author's initial concern about the tool's use is followed by a list of ethical implications.
+Consequently, the comprehensive discussion of the following ramifications will be contained in the conclusion later on in this paper.

 1. Data collection issue

 The database used for Lander is adopted from Kaggle, and this dataset is scraped from Dice.com, a job board website.
-Even though dice allows scraping and Kaggle provides open source dataset, this tool will use this database to support job seeker and may direct the user directly to the original job post, not to dice.com, which may reduce the revenue of this job board website.
+Even though dice allows scraping and Kaggle provides open source dataset, this tool will use this database to support job seeker and may direct the user directly to the original job post, not to Dice.com, which may reduce the revenue of this job board website as Dice.com make money from website traffic.
+This may pose a problem that Lander is using Dice.com data to harm Dice.com itself.

 2. Potential social issue

 This tool helps job seeker to identify suitable jobs and leverage their resume using algorithms, posing a big question - Will ATS/recruiter discriminate against using this tool?
+If recruiter actually has an unfavorable look on candidate who utilize ATS-counter tool, then Lander will become a tool that is consider harmful to user instead of being helpful.

 3. Potential misuse - unintended consequence

-Does this tool tell people to lie, as candidate may include the keyword that are not applied to them.
+As Lander intend to recommend people keywords that they should include in their resume in order to boost the chance of getting through the resume screening round.
+One critical question that this tool need to address later is: "Does this tool tell people to lie, as candidate may include the keyword that are not applied to them."
+In order to resolve this issue, Lander need to make a clear statement on how the tool should be use and that having only a good resume does not result in a job landing.

 4. Information privacy

-As an application that prompting resume and other private information from user, it is prone to have confidentiality problem.
-So, there is a need to make sure that the information in the resume is secured.
+As an application that prompting resume and other private information from user, Lander is prone to have confidentiality problem.
+Hence, there is a need to make sure that the information of the user is secured in the Methodology section.

 # Related work